 - Paid sick leave and family leave refundable tax credits.
 Employers with fewer than 500 employees are required to provide paid sick or family leave to employees who are unable to work or telework due to certain circumstances related to COVID-19.
 These employers are entitled to refundable tax credits for the required leave paid, up to specified limits.
 For more information, see COVID-19-Related Tax Credits for Required Paid Leave Provided by Small and Midsize Businesses FAQs.
 However, the wages paid to employees that count for the paid leave credits cannot also be counted for purposes of claiming the Employee Retention Credit.

 - Paycheck Protection Program (PPP) loans.
 Small and mid-sized businesses may obtain a PPP loan that provides funds for up to eight weeks of payroll costs, including health and retirement benefits, and certain other expenses.
 The PPP loans may be fully forgiven when at least 75 percent of the funds are used for payroll costs and other requirements are satisfied.
 For more information, see the Small Business Administration’s Paycheck Protection Program website.
-However, an employer that receives a PPP loan is not allowed the Employee Retention Credit and is not permitted to defer the applicable employment tax after the employer receives a decision from the lender that the loan is forgiven.
+However, an employer that receives a PPP loan is not allowed the Employee Retention Credit.